 • Cam Mountain is located in the center of the That Son (Seven Mountains) region.
 Standing on Bo Hong peak on this mountain brings you a panoramic view of vast rice fields stretching to the Ha Tien sea and the southwestern border.

-• Floating village in Chau Doc is a freshwater fish farming village formed in the 60s of the last century.
+• The floating village in Chau Doc is a freshwater fish-farming village established in the 60s of the last century.
 This is home to the largest number of raft houses in the Mekong Delta region.
 In addition to developing traditional fish farming, the village is also known as a unique and interesting tourist spot that attracts many visitors.

 An Giang is one of the largest provinces in the Southwest region, fully converging from plains, primeval forests, mountains, rivers, seas, and islands.
 Tourists coming here can visit famous scenic spots such as: